Stargazers looking at Milky Way

 Advertising

-In Australia, we've got boundless stars to share.
-When you combine vast stretches of national park, deeply dark skies and a dash of pure air, you've got yourself the ideal recipe for a quality stargazing session.
 Our Travel & News Editor Melissa Woodley reckons Exmouth's Cape Range National Park has the best night sky on the planet, and she'd love to go stargazing at South Australia's Arkaroola – the country's first internationally recognised dark sky sanctuary.
-Here's your ultimate guide to the best stargazing Australia has to offer.
+Here's your ultimate guide to the best stargazing spots in Australia.

 When is the best time to go stargazing in Australia?

-Generally, the experts say winter, for the crispest air and sharpest visuals.
-This being said, anytime from February to October should deliver the goods in any one of the spots we've listed across the nation.
+Generally, the experts say winter for the crispest air and sharpest visuals.
+That being said, anytime from February to October should deliver the goods in any of the spots we've listed across the nation.

 🌅